juandesi/mqtt-connector/docs/20_installation.md

 The MQTT Connector is available in a maven repository and can be setup easily in your mule project.
 You will need to include the following snippet inside your `pom.xml` file.
 {: .fs-5 .fw-300 }

-## Find it in Exchange

-find it in exchange TODO

 ## Using Maven

 #### Repository